Craigson/FundamentalsOfComputing/README.md

 [describe CPU and processors and the idea]

 At this point, you've probably heard the term 'bit' before ('bit' stands for 'binary digit' ).
 Why is this relevant?
 Remember we were talking about the invention of the transistor - well, a transistor is essentially a small electronic switch.
 Like a light switch, it has two possible states: On and Off.
 A transistor has two possible states: High and Low.
-We can represent this in binary as 1 or 0.
+We can represent this as the binary numbers 1 or 0.

 ##Binary, Decimal, & Hexadecimal
 You are use to the decimal (decem is latin for ten) notation, which uses ten numbers 0-9.
 If you need to represent a number larger than nine, you use a combination of these numbers.